The Life of a Digital Nomad

 28. Detox digitally

-The dangers of too much social media is commonly said.
-The comparison game can cause you to feel deflated and like failures if we’re not living how others are currently living.
-This in itself is reason to have a period of detox from your phone or computer.
-The digital world, as much as it enhances our lives, can take away our present moments and allows us to miss what’s really going on around us.
+The dangers of too much social media are commonly said.
+The comparison game can cause you to feel deflated and like a failure if you’re not living how others are currently living.
+This in itself is a reason to have a period of detox from your phone or computer.
+The digital world, as much as it enhances our lives, can take away our present moments and allow us to miss what’s going on around us.
 Detoxing will give you that sense of freedom of time to do other things that will boost your mental health.

 29. Sleep more